acast-tech/acast-test-helpers/README.md

 # acast-test-helpers
 For testing with Mocha.
+Currently only runs in browsers, see issue #1.
 Contains helpers for async and acceptance tests, and also a nice way to stub server when using window.fetch.

 ## Installation
 Make sure to add our GemFury repo to you npm path with something like this: https://github.com/acastSthlm/test-setup-and-examples/blob/master/.npmrc